Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

 After removing the null bytes make sure to use gdb to inspect the edited assembly script.
 You'll likely need to go back and make sure to completly clear each 64-bit register before overwriting with 32, 16, or 8-bit registers.

-  If:   $rax   : 0xfffffffffffffffe
+- If:    $rax   : 0xfffffffffffffffe

-  Then: "xor al, al" will result in:
+- Then:  "xor al, al"
-        $rax   : 0xffffffffffffff00
+- Gives: $rax   : 0xffffffffffffff00